What is Articulation?

 These agreements allow students to earn both high school and community college credit through successful completion of the high school/ROP course or program.
 This prevents a student from repeating a course in high school/ROP and college and thus duplicating their learning.
 Articulation is a process that will permit students to move from one course, program, or educational level to the next without loss of time or resources.

 An articulation agreement is a formal, written and published document that describes which coursework from the “sending” institution (e.g. high school or ROP) is accepted as comparable to or in lieu of coursework at the “receiving” institution (e.g. community college/post-secondary institutions).

 The Central Orange County CTE Partnership (CTEp) has articulation agreements with several public and private post-secondary institutions in Orange County.
 Agreements are typically made for one year, and need to be renewed annually.
 All arrangements and applications for new and renewal agreements are initiated and negotiated by the Curriculum and Instruction Group at CTEp, with participation by District Administrators and teachers as required.

 Each institution has their own individual process, documents and requirements.

 Every student that earns college credit by satisfying the articulation requirements should be given the necessary documentation and submittal information upon completing the high school course.
-Teachers are able to generate and populate the necessary forms through a special section on the Aeries attendance system.
+Click on the college logo below for more information.